LayMui/website-hugo/exampleSite/content/english/post/prayer-ministers.md

 I lay hand on the sick, it's not me

-It's Christ in me the hope of Glory that is going to flow out of me in a life

-flow that is going to bring healing into somebody else's life.
+It's Christ in me the hope of Glory that is going to flow out of me in a life flow that is going to bring healing into somebody else's life.

-You do not have to battle with this God.
-You've to show up thing.
+You do not have to battle with this:  'God.
+You've to show up thing'

-Let your motivation be the love of God
+Let the love of God be your motivation.

 Jesus didn't come to help us to manage our sickness but He came to take it away.